Q1: Why should I join the East Atlanta Security Patrol?

 Q10: How do I renew my membership?

 Renewal notices are sent by e-mail approximately one month prior to the expiration of your membership.
-We send two more e-mail notices if
+We send several more e-mail notices if

 necessary prior to your membership running out.
 Just before your membership expires, we will make one final attempt to reach you by mail or by